The Cathode Ray Tube site

 röhre or mühl röhre which means water mill tube or

-mill tube, in English sometimes paddle wheel or mill
+mill tube, in English sometimes paddle wheel tube.

 depending on the magnet poles which deflects the